Characteristic cycles, micro local packets and packets with cohomology: Abstract

 \section{Abstract}

 Relying on work of Kashiwara-Schapira and Schmid-Vilonen, we describe the behaviour of characteristic cycles with respect to the operation of geometric induction, the geometric counterpart of taking parabolic or cohomological induction in representation theory.
-By doing this, we are able to describe the characteristic cycle associated to an induced representation in terms of the characteristic cycle of the representation being induced.
+By doing this, we are able to describe to some extent the characteristic cycle associated to an induced representation, in terms of the characteristic cycle of the representation being induced.
+More precisely, under the hypothesis that the infinitesimal character is regular (and dominant), we show that the characteristic cycle of an induced representation splits in two terms.
+We describe the first term precisely, but we are not able to do the same for the second one.
+What we are able to say, is that this second term is supported on the boundary of the space generated by the inclusion in the flag variety of $G$, of the flag variety of the Levi subgroup.
 As a consequence, we prove that the cohomology packets defined by Adams and Johnson in \cite{Adams-Johnson} are micro-packets, that is to say that the cohomological constructions of \cite{Adams-Johnson} are particular cases of the sheaf-theoretic ones in \cite{ABV}.
-It is important to mention that the equality between the packets defined in \cite{Adams-Johnson} and the ones in \cite{ABV} is known for the experts, but to my knowledge no proof of it can be found in the literature.